nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Selecting the audio software codec
 ==================================

-The nRF5340 Audio application must use either the LC3 software (developed specifically for use with LE Audio) or the open-source SBC software codec (developed for use with Classic Bluetooth Audio).
+The nRF5340 Audio application must use either the LC3 software (developed specifically for use with LE Audio).
-Each codec requires :ref:`adding its own repository before building and running <nrf53_audio_app_configuration_repos>`.
+The codec requires :ref:`adding its own repository before building and running <nrf53_audio_app_configuration_repos>`.

 |lc3_codec_access_note|

-If you decide to use the open-source SBC codec, you also need to change the application's Kconfig configuration by adding the ``CONFIG_SW_CODEC_SBC`` Kconfig option set to ``y``  to the main :file:`prj.conf` file.

 .. _nrf53_audio_app_configuration_select_bis: